Ruchita-0310/Nanopore_seq/non_metagenomics.md

-# Things I tried, but didn't work
+# Things I tried, but didn't work for my project
 # Assembly
 ## 1. Canu - not the best for metagenomics
 [Canu](https://github.com/marbl/canu/releases) is an older assembly PIPELINE but still works very well.